 The difference is most notable at the undergraduate level.
 Suddenly, large schools that, in virtue of their size, dominate influence-based rankings find their advantage diminished.
 Top notch liberal arts colleges now rank up there with the big schools, and some big schools, precisely because their bigness dilutes their influence, find their rankings go down.

-Perhaps the most surprising finding was to see Caltech, which in terms of overall influence ranks #17, go up the #1 spot at the undergraduate level for overall concentrated influence as well as for several disciplines.
-Caltech’s undergraduate student body is just under 1,000 but its ratio of influential faculty to students is extraordinarily high, causing it to punch well above its weight class.
+Perhaps the most surprising finding was to see California Institute of Technology, which in terms of overall influence ranks #17, go up the #1 spot at the undergraduate level for overall concentrated influence as well as for several disciplines.
+California Institute of Technology undergraduate student body is just under 1,000 but its ratio of influential faculty to students is extraordinarily high, causing it to punch well above its weight class.

 At the graduate level, the surprises are fewer.
 Harvard, with its dominating influence scores, both overall and by discipline, and its large graduate student population (ca. 15,000) tends also to occupy the #1 spot in many concentrated influence graduate rankings.
 This is consistent with many other rankings that give pride of place to Harvard.
 Other renowned schools tend to follow suit.

-A final question now arises: If you get into the best school as measured by concentrated influence, whether at the undergraduate or graduate level and whether overall or by discipline, should you attend it?
+A final question now arises: If you get into a top ranked school as measured by concentrated influence, whether at the undergraduate or graduate level and whether overall or by discipline, should you attend it?
 Our advice at AcademicInfluence.com is that you should seriously consider attending it.
-With concentrated influence, we are providing an objective measure for ranking the best colleges, universities, and disciplinary programs, focusing on influence but also controlling for its dilution by size.
+At the undergraduate level, no question.
+With concentrated influence at the undergraduate level (CIUO and CIUD), prospective undergraduate students are getting an objective measure for ranking the best colleges, universities, and disciplinary programs, underscoring influence but at the same time controlling for its dilution by size.

-At the end of the day, however, you would be in your rights to want to attend the most influential school overall or in your chosen discipline.
-And you would be in your rights to drill down further and attempt to study with the most influential person in a given discipline, whatever the school.
-All such information is available on this website through its various tools (notably the Schools, People, and Custom College Rankings tools) Perhaps focusing on influence exclusively would be best for you.
-But coming to that determination should be downstream of concentrated influence.
-If you want to know what’s best in higher education, start with concentrated influence and work from there.
+At the end of the day, prospective students are in their rights to want to attend the most influential school overall or in their chosen discipline.
+And they are in their rights to drill down further and attempt to study with the most influential person in a given discipline, whatever the school.
+All such information is available on this website through its various tools (notably the Schools, People, and Custom College Rankings tools).